 - Videos for recruiting

 What Common Video Mistakes Do Doctors Make?The most common mistake is not investing in video at all.
-Still, when doctors try to create videos, there are several common issues we see that can compromise the effectiveness of video marketing for doctors.
+Still, when doctors try to create videos, we see several common issues that can compromise the effectiveness of video marketing for doctors.

 1. Low-Quality AudioThis is the issue that viewers are the least forgiving about because it keeps them from understanding the story or message you are trying to deliver.
 When audio quality is low, potential patients will stop watching.
 You can purchase good microphones for less than $200.
 It’s worth the investment.